 Using Johannesburg or Cape Town in South Africa as international entry points, the top destinations in Southern Africa are easier and faster to reach than many places in East or West Africa.

 Once at Sabi Sands and Ngala reserves, the distances to game viewing are very short.
 In a matter of minutes you can be viewing a prized kill.
 This is due to the sheer number of animals within the immediate area as well as the guide’s expertise and coordination with other guides.

 Our guide at Ngala told us the story of one of the camp owners who brought a friend with him and insisted that his friend needed to see the big five in two hours, as he had a flight to catch.
 Tall order but our guide managed (he did rupture two of the jeep’s tires).

-- South Africa is a premier safari destination, especially if you want a luxury safari.
+- South Africa is a premier safari destination for all budget types.